nimlea/pterminal/README.md

-# pipe-terminal
+# pterminal
-A simple, light-weight input/output library for terminal in new thread
+A simple, light-weight input/output library for pipe terminal in new thread

 # Usage
 ## create and start